 Best for Ease of Use: Trello

-Trello has a simple interface that’s pretty easy to navigate, which is great considering some other providers are much more cluttered.
+Trello has a simple interface that’s pretty easy to navigate, which is great considering some other providers are much more complicated.
 This meant it didn’t take long for members of our testing group to set up their projects in Trello.
 “A lot of the steps are pretty self-explanatory,” commented Tech.co’s Conor Cawley during our project management testing series.

 “It’s basically built for that,” he continued.
 “A lot of stuff was borderline automatic, like building the calendar and getting the Kanban board.
 With a single click, these views were auto-populated, making setting up everything nice and easy.”